hypo69/hypo/README.md

 # Hypotez Project

 ## Project Description
-The `hypotez` project involves developing a personal AI assistant capable of performing various tasks, such as those of an insurance agent, real estate agent, sales specialist, HR representative, postal secretary, and more.
-Each assistant requires specific training for its designated role, and models will be offered for different business types.
-The goal is to create an adaptive assistant that can handle complex tasks independently.

-In addition, the `hypotez` project includes tools for hypothesis analysis and data interpretation.
-It provides libraries for statistical analysis and data visualization, allowing users to conduct efficient analysis and make informed decisions based on collected insights.

-Furthermore, a parser and scraper are built into the project for data gathering and processing from various sources.
-These tools automate the extraction of relevant information from websites and documents, enabling efficient data collection for analysis and decision-making.
-The integrated assistant aims to enhance productivity across domains by streamlining workflows with timely and accurate data.

 **In a Nutshell**:

 <br>
 <img src="images/now_feature.png" alt="Feature Image" width="270" height="320" />
 <br>

+## Description

+The `hypotez` project is your personal AI assistant designed to help with a wide range of tasks.
+Whether you need a virtual insurance agent, a real estate assistant, a sales specialist, an HR representative, or even an email secretary, `hypotez` has you covered.
+Our goal is to create a versatile assistant that can adapt to different roles and handle complex tasks as if you have a personal helper for every situation.

+Additionally, `hypotez` is a powerful data analysis tool.
+It comes with various libraries for statistics and visualization, helping you quickly make sense of your data and make informed decisions.

+On top of that, the project features a handy parser and scraper that automatically gather data from websites and documents.
+This means you can skip the tedious data collection and get the insights you need for analysis and decision-making right away.
+In short, `hypotez` is your go-to assistant that speeds up your work and helps you make smart, well-informed choices.

 ---

 ### Key Features